Ghini/ghini.desktop/doc/use_cases-jbq.rst

 sp”, was found in “Invernadero 1”, while the database says it is in “ICAlm3”.

 All we do is find the Plant in the database and update its information.
-We do not changed anything in the initial Accession information, just the current Plant information.
+We do not chang anything in the initial Accession information, just the current Plant information.

 We type the accession code in the search entry field, with quotes, hit enter.
 The search results now shows the accession, and it tells us how many